PogoDigitalism/RobloxAuthenticator/README.md

 # Roblox Trade Authenticator
+--> CURRENTLY A W.I.P.
+I RECOMMEND YOU DO NOT USE IT 1:1 IN ITS CURRENT STATE.

 Supports synchronous and asynchronous code
 ## This wrapper currently only provides ACCEPTING trades, additional features will be added in the future.
 This is a simple wrapper written for Python to combat Roblox' new **2FA MOBILE authentication** system.
 Contains both a synchronous and asynchronous class with methods.